 Once your initial 90 days are up, you can then get a ‘Tourist Visa Extension’ whilst in Ecuador for an additional 90 days.
 Bringing your total stay in Ecuador to 180 days.

-After that, you have a few options.
-One option not many people talk about is the ‘Special Tourist 6 Month Visa’ which allows you to stay for another 180 days.
-It costs $450 + $5.60 for the Migratory Movement Certificate.
-You’ll also need proof of health insurance.
+After the initial 6 months, it used to be possible to obtain a ‘Special Tourist 6 Month Visa’ which allows you to stay for another 180 days.
+It did cost $450 + $5.60 for the Migratory Movement Certificate & you also needed proof of health insurance.

 A professional visa may be a great option if you have a university diploma and you took the course in-person.